mactrem/com-tiles/README.md

 The main focus of COMTiles is to significantly reduce coasts for the hosting of large raster and vector tilesets at global scale in the cloud.
 COMTiles aims to be a MBTiles database for the cloud.
+Loading up over 350 million tiles for a planet scale dataset is inpractiable

+The same as the idea behind MBTiles to handle more easy

+also the water tiles which are 2/3 of the whole planet dataset is inprecticble and wasting of money
+One archive file with the metdata and tiles in one file.

+### Usage
+mbitle-convert --max-old-space
+maplibre-provider for MapLibre -> for a example of how to use see the debug page Or use your own build on top of the ComtCache in the @comt/provider package

 ### Concept
 Currently most geospatial data formats (like MBTiles, Shapefiles, KML, ...) were developed only with the POSIX filesystem access in mind.